Mongar Festival Itinerary

 The flight to Paro offers one of the most spectacular views of all mountain flight.
 One can see Mt.
-Everest, Kanchenjunga, Makalu, and the peaks in Bhutan such as Jhomolhari, Jichu Drakey, and Tsherim Gang.
+Everest, Kanchenjunga, Makalu, and the peaks in Bhutan such as Jhomolhari, Jichu Drakey and Tsherim Gang.
 The first gift from Bhutan will be cool, clean fresh air as you step out of the airplane.
-You will be received by our representative and transfer you to the Hotel in Paro.
-After lunch visit Ta Dzong former Watch Tower which now houses the National Museum and then visits Rinpung Dzong which houses the monastic school and the office of the civil administration and walks down passing close by crossing the Bhutanese typical wooden roofed bridge to Paro town, overnight at hotel.
+You will be received by our representative and transfer you to Hotel in Paro.
+After lunch visit Ta Dzong former Watch Tower which now houses the National Museum and then visit Rinpung Dzong which houses the monastic school and the office of the civil administration and walk down passing close by crossing the Bhutanese typical wooden roofed bridge to Paro town, overnight at hotel.

 After early breakfast drive up to the Ramthangka (base camp) of Taktsang and then hike up to the most famous monastery Taktsang, the Tiger’s nest.
 This magical monastery clings to the vertical granite cliff of 3,000 above the valley floor.
 It is believed that Guru meditated here in the 8th century.
 The disciples of Guru built the temple, which was later enlarged by Zhabdrung in the 17th century.
-After lunch walks back down.
-Further, drive towards the north to visit ruins of Drukgyel Dzong built in 1646 by Zhabdrung Ngawang Namgyel.
+After lunch walk back down.
+Further drive towards the north to visit ruins of Drukgyel Dzong built in 1646 by Zhabdrung Ngawang Namgyel.
 From there one can see Mt.
 Jumolhari (mountain of goddesses) overnight at hotel.

 – Jambay Lhakhang.
 Is a sacred monastery built in the 7th century by the Tibetan king, Songtsen Gampo.
 It is one of the 108 monasteries built by him to subdue evil spirits in the Himalayan region.